High-Order Nystr\"om/Convolution-Quadrature Solution of Time-Domain Scattering from Closed and Open Lipschitz Boundaries with Dirichlet and Neumann Boundary Conditions: Introduction

-The paper is organized as follows: in Section~\ref{convolution_quadrature} we present the details of the BDF2 and RK CQ applied to the wave equation in two dimensions; in Section~\ref{Helmholtz} we present Nystr\"om discretizations of the ensemble of Laplace domain modified Helmholtz problems related to BDF2 and RK CQ methods for the wave equation; finally in Section~\ref{Numerical_results} we present numerical results that illustrate the high order in time (up and including fifth order) achieved by CQ solutions of the wave equation in the exterior of geometrically complex two dimensional obstacles.
+The paper is organized as follows: in Section~\ref{briefrev} we summarize the application of the BDF2 and RK CQ to the wave equation in two dimensions; in Section~\ref{Helmholtz} we present Nystr\"om discretizations of the ensemble of Laplace domain modified Helmholtz problems related to BDF2 and RK CQ methods for the wave equation; finally, in Section~\ref{Numerical_results} we present numerical results that illustrate the high order in time (up and including fifth order) achieved by CQ solutions of the wave equation in the exterior of geometrically complex two and three dimensional obstacles.